The-Wishlist-Co/docs/Common_Fields/address.md

 `address2` - string - An additional field for the customer's mailing address.

+`addressId` - A unique TWC identifier for the address (mandatory/internal field).

-`city` - string - The customer's city, town, or village.
+`addressRef` - A unique customer identifier for the address if one exists (optional).`city` - string - The customer's city, town, or village.

+`city` - The customer's city.

 `company` - The customer's company.

 `country` - The customer's country.

-`country_code` - The two-letter country code corresponding to the customer's country.
+`country_code` - The two-letter ISO country code for the customer's country.

-`country_name` - The customer's normalized country name.

-`customer_id` - A unique identifier for the customer.

-`default` - Returns true for each default address.

 `first_name` - The customer's first name.

-`id` - A unique identifier for the address.

 `last_name` - The customer's last name.